The American Automobile Industry in World War Two

 Comments:

-The YouTube video from the D-Day Museum below gives information on the acquisition, restoration, and display of this LCVP.
+The YouTube video below from the D-Day Museum below gives information on the acquisition, restoration, and display of this LCVP.
 What is interesting is that this LCVP has the kinked side like the LCVP at National Museum of the U.S. Army and the replica at the National Museum of the WWII.
 There appears to have been a small number of boats built during World War Two with the kinked side.
 This may have been the original design, which was then changed to the flat sides for ease of manufacture and the attachment of the armor plate.

 YouTube Video